tikatoo/irc.js/docs/API.rst

     `encoding` specifies the encoding for the bot to convert messages to.
     To disable this, leave the value blank or false.
     Example values are ``UTF-8`` and ``ISO-8859-15``.

+    `millisecondsOfSilenceBeforePingSent` controls the amount of time the ping timer will wait before sending a ping request.

+    `millisecondsBeforePingTimeout` controls the amount of time the ping timer will wait after sending a ping request before the bot receives a ``pingTimeout`` event.

     `enableStrictParse` will make the client try to conform more strictly to `the RFC 2812 standard <https://www.ietf.org/rfc/rfc2812.txt>`_ for parsing nicknames, preventing eg CJK characters from appearing in them.